resource/backbone.rebar/README.md

 ### Logger

-Console wrapper that looks to the Logger.Loglevel to determain whether or not it should actual call log, warn or error.
+Console wrapper that looks to the Logger.Loglevel to determine whether or not it should actual call log, warn or error.

 # API Documentation

 For full api documentation clone or download the repository and see the documentation folder.
-Online versions of the documentation will be made availble soon.
+Online versions of the documentation will be made available soon.